Wait...what are alert bars?

 - Use a complementary CTA button.
 The alert bar itself isn’t enough to grab attention.
 Within the bar, include a specific button that brings the visitor to the next action.
 This button should be a contrasting color with the alert bar itself to really pique interest and engagement.

 - Keep it concise.
 The copy should be able to fit on a single line across the page.
 Direct language is more likely to urge action in an alert bar.
-“Minimalism” is one of the top web design trends for 2019--and it’s even more important in the alert bar that visitors are quickly scanning.
+“Minimalism” is one of the --and it’s even more important in the alert bar that visitors are quickly scanning.

 - Keep the copy in your brand voice and direct it at your specific target audience.
 Not sure how to write an alert bar in your “brand voice”?
 Check out these 7 steps to building a standout brand identity here.